 chmod -R +w,g=rw,o-rw, ~/group-project-files/

--R option applies the modification to the permissions recursively to the directory specified and all of its contents.
-You may also specify file permissions using the
+-R option applies the modification to the permissions recursively to the directory specified and to all of its contents.

-Either notation is equivalent, and you may chose to use whichever form is more able to clearly express your desires for the permissions.
+Either notation is equivalent, and you may choose to use whichever form more clearly expresses your permissions needs.

 Making a File Executable

 The following examples changes the file permissions so that any user can execute the file “~/group-project.py”:

 The default permissions for files on a Unix system are often

 600 mean that the owner has full read and write access to the file, while no other user can access the file.
 Permissions of